Section 201 Solar Tariffs

 What this case means for the U.S. solar industry

-That’s why these tariffs will be damaging to the entire U.S. industry.
-With hardware costs increased as a result of import fees, many projects may not pencil out.
+That’s why these tariffs are damaging to the entire U.S. industry.
+With hardware costs increased as a result of import fees, many projects will not pencil out.
 This translates to losses in jobs and economic investment, and a missed opportunity to grow the U.S. economy.

-As for U.S. solar manufacturing, it is unlikely that these tariffs will significantly change the landscape.
+As for U.S. solar manufacturing, these tariffs have not significantly changed the landscape.
 Based on the timeline for getting a manufacturing facility financed, developed and certified, and due to the tariff being placed on cells as well as assembled modules, companies that had not already been planning to establish a U.S. manufacturing presence will be unlikely to benefit from these tariffs.

 As a result, the U.S. will continue to import 80%-90% of our solar cells and modules at a higher cost due to the tariff, potentially putting solar out of reach for many homeowners, making some utility-scale projects uneconomical, and driving up prices for ratepayers.

-Over the next two years leading up to the mid-term review, we will demonstrate the effect these tariffs are having on the solar industry and the U.S. economy.
-SEIA will continue educating the Trump administration on the significant drawbacks associated with tariffs while we work to maintain solar’s role as a dominant source of new energy development.
+SEIA and our members have been working with government officials to demonstrate the effect these tariffs are having on the solar industry and the U.S. economy, including addressing shortages of solar cells and modules, particularly in the utility-scale sector.
+SEIA will continue educating the Trump administration on the drawbacks of tariffs during the mid-term review, while we maintain solar’s role as a dominant source of new energy development.

 Our strategic efforts will be focused on: